rust-vmm/vhost-device/staging/vhost-device-gpu/README.md

 ## Features

-The device leverages the [rutabaga_gfx](https://crates.io/crates/rutabaga_gfx) crate to provide virglrenderer and gfxstream rendering.
+The device leverages the [rutabaga_gfx](https://crates.io/crates/rutabaga_gfx) crate to provide rendering with virglrenderer and gfxstream.

 With Virglrenderer, Rutabaga translates OpenGL API and Vulkan calls to an intermediate representation and allows for OpenGL acceleration on the host.

 With the gfxstream rendering mode, GLES and Vulkan calls are forwarded to the host with minimal modification.

 ## Examples

 First start the daemon on the host machine using either of the 2 gpu modes:

-1) virgl-renderer
+1) `virgl-renderer`
-2) gfxstream
+2) `gfxstream`

 ```shell
 host# vhost-device-gpu --socket-path /tmp/gpu.socket --gpu-mode virgl-renderer